TheoryLukas/cap-loss-manager/poc-explainer.md

 });
 ```

 The implementation of `updateData` replaces the draft data with the selected Treaties.
+The `draftID` is aquired from the Loss entity in draft mode.

 ## 2. Create two Fiori Elements Apps